cybertraining-dsc/sp21-599-355/project/index.md

 CNN's also work well for natrual language processing.
 Thinking about the english language, meaning and tone of a scentence or text is caused by the relation of words, rather than each word on its own.
 NLP through CNNs work in a similar fashion to how it processes images but instead of pixels its encoded words that are being convolved.

-As can be seen by the figure below this project used a multi-layered CNN, alternating keras 1 dimension convolution and max pooling layers, a keras dropout layer with a rate of 0.2 to prevent overfitting of the model[^8] and a keras dense layer that implements the activation function into the output [^8].
+As can be seen by Fig 6, this project used a multi-layered CNN, alternating keras 1 dimension convolution and max pooling layers, a keras dropout layer with a rate of 0.2 to prevent overfitting of the model[^8] and a keras dense layer that implements the activation function into the output [^8].

 ![CNN model](https://github.com/cybertraining-dsc/sp21-599-355/blob/main/project/images/cnn_model.png)
 <br />Fig 6 CNN Model